CONSULAR LEGALIZATION AND APOSTILLE OF DOCUMENTS IN KAZAKHSTAN

 Here you can learn about the main stages of consular legalisation and apostille of documents for use abroad.

-There are two types of legalisation of official documents:
+There are two types of legalization of official documents:

 • apostille

-In what cases is it necessary to legalise or apostille documents intended for use abroad?
+In what cases is it necessary to legalize or apostille documents intended for use abroad?

-Consular legalisation or apostille is required in the case of:
+Consular legalization or apostille is required in the case of:

 • employment abroad;